Dog Had a Seizure but Never Again

 Track medications.
 Treatment for seizures often involves medications.
 Consistency is critical but can be difficult with our hectic lives.
 Consider keeping a calendar to track dosing.

+Watch for side effects.
 A lot of the anti-seizure medications have side effects.
 Some may be temporary and improve within 10 to 14 days.
 Others may last longer.
 If your pet is having negative side effects, such as being lethargic, trouble walking, behavior changes, please alert your veterinarian.
 Your pet may be better suited to a different drug option.

 One last thing… and it's important.